vincentservio/vincentservio.github.io/_posts/2020-03-08-my_cli_project.markdown

 This is another major difference between the two methods.
 If a class method is called this way than it will give you the same NOMETHODERROR.

-I struggled writing the definitions of the varibles, but i boiled it down to this.
+I struggled writing the definitions of the variables, but i boiled it down to this.

 ```
 @@class_variable